shivangi0309/shivangi0309.github.io/README.md

 - *I find my interests in mathematics .*
 - *My favorite subject growing up has always been English Which is reflective in my grades.*
 - *As a person , I am very reserved but I try to be helpful to ones around me*.
-- *I may not be as good at drawing or painting but my hand lettering skills make me stand out*.
+- *I am good at drawing and painting.*
+- *My hand lettering skills make me stand out*.

 ## MARKSHEET